 Your New Account.
 Additional terms and conditions, applicable service charges, minimum deposit requirement, and where applicable, information concerning the calculation, compounding and crediting of interest are contained in your Account Agreement Supplement.
 Your account is considered a new account if it has been open for thirty (30) calendar days or less.
 If you already have existing checking accounts with Capital One Bank that have been open for a period of at least thirty (30) calendar days, accounts subsequently opened will not be considered new accounts.
 Capital One Bank checking products are online products and cannot be serviced in Capital One Bank branches.

 Additional Deposits.
-Unless otherwise provided by the terms and conditions contained in your Account Agreement Supplement, additional deposits may be made at any time by electronic funds transfer or mailed to our lock box.
+Unless otherwise provided by the terms and conditions contained in your Account Agreement Supplement, additional deposits may be made at any time by electronic funds transfer, or by mailing in the deposit.
 We reserve the right to return any deposit that causes your checking account to exceed $250,000.00.
 There is no limit on the number of deposits that may be made to an account.